-All grantees are required to abide by the Office of Management and Budget (OMB) Circulars and Code of Federal Regulations, as applicable: A-102, A-87, A-110; 2 CFR Chapter I, Chapter II, Part 200 Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards; 2 CFR Part 210-Uniform Administrative Requirements for Grants and Agreements with State and Local Governments; 2 CFR Part 215-Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations; 2 CFR Part 220-Cost Principles for Educational Institutions; 2 CFR Part 225-Cost Principles for State, Local and Indian Tribal Governments; and, 2 CFR Part 230, Cost Principles for Non-Profit Organizations.
-The grantee must also comply with the "Standard Grant Conditions" as stated in the Grant Award Packet and any special conditions mandated by the Governor's Crime Commission.
+All subrecipients are required t abide by the Office of Management and Budget (OMB) Circulars and Code of Federal Regulations, as applicable: A-102, A-87, A-110; 2 CFR Chapter I, Chapter II, Part 200 Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, 2 CFR Part 210-Uniform Administrative Requirements for Grants and Agreements with State and Local Governments; 2 CFR Part 215-Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and other Non-Profit Organizations; 2 CFR Part 220-Cost Principles for Educational Institutions; 2 CFR Part 225-Cost Principles for state, Local and Indian Tribal Governments; and 2 CFR Part 230, Cost Principles for Non-Profit Organization.
+The subrecipient must also comply with the "Standard Grant Conditions" as stated in the Grant Award Packet and any special conditions mandated by the Governor's Crime Commission.

-The Governor's Crime Commission, as a part of their monitoring efforts, considers allowable costs to be those that are listed in the approved grant application budget section of the approved full application and those which would be included on any approved grant budget adjustments.
+The Governor's Crime Commission as a part of its monitoring efforts, considers allowable costs to be those that are listed in the approved grant application budget section of the approved full application and those which would be included on any approved grant budget adjustments.

-- 1. Review the approved grant application budget. - 2.
-Test expenditures and related records for adherence to approved application budget and any subsequent approved grant budget adjustments.

-C. Cash Management
+- Review the approved grant application budget. - Test expenditures and related records for adherence to approved application budget and any subsequent approved grant budget adjustments. - C. Cash Management

-Funds are disbursed to grantees on a reimbursement basis through the Department of Public Safety fiscal section.
-No testing is required since funds are not advanced to grantees.
+Funds are disbursed to subrecipients on a reimbursement basis through the Department of Public Safety fiscal section.
+No testing is required since funds are not advanced to subrecipients.